nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Marking a student as present for a lesson : `markstudent`

-Marks a student as present for a lesson.
+Marks a student as present for a lesson, so that you can take attendance easily.

 ![markstudentCommand](images/markstudentCommand.png)